Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

+- In their past 10 contests, the Lakers have hit the over nine times.

+- Los Angeles has covered the spread in a higher percentage of its home games than road games.
+It has covered 21 times in 41 opportunities when playing at home, and it has covered 20 times in 41 opportunities in away games.

-- The Lakers' 117.2 points per game are just 4.2 more points than the 113 the Grizzlies give up.
+- The Lakers record 117.2 points per game, only 4.2 more points than the 113 the Grizzlies allow.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.